NSU-SU19CSE299S16/SU19CSE299S16G07NSU/README.md

 _Additional technologies_

+OAuth for React native/ Flutter will be used to allow users to login using their Facebook and/or Google account.

 To keep up with the modern forms of technology we would be using additional technologies to ensure complete user satisfaction.
 GraphQL is a query language which will act as a bridge between the server-side and the client-side.
 It provides a faster and efficient way of pulling data from the database.

 Health tips would be scrapped from websites and updated to show the user on a daily basis.